Why go to a Board Certified Orthodontist?

 A Board Certified Orthodontist, also called a Diplomat of the American Board of Orthodontics, is an Orthodontist who has earned the highest level of professional achievement.

 Becoming a Board Certified Orthodontist

-Dr. Taylor has dedicated himself to providing our community with the best in orthodontic care, and is proud to share his qualifications with you.
-He attended dental school, then specialized in orthodontics, and underwent the vigorous process to become a Board Certified Orthodontist.
+Dr. Taylor has dedicated himself to providing our community with the best in orthodontic care and is proud to share his qualifications with you.
+He attended dental school, then specialized in orthodontics, and underwent the rigorous process to become a Board Certified Orthodontist.

 The American Board of Orthodontics displayed Dr. Taylor’s cases at the American Association of Orthodontists meeting as examples of cases treated to the Board’s highest standard of excellence.